View video: How To Connect A MIDI Keyboard To iPad With Bluetooth

 By the time you have watched this video, you'll know exactly what to do and will be able to use your MIDI keyboard with Musiah A.I. piano lessons or indeed iOS compatible MIDI application on your iPad.

 Presented by Piano Teacher & Musiah Inventor, Brendan Hogan, this helpful video guide covers all aspects of how to connect from a MIDI keyboard to your iPad via Bluetooth.
-But if you have any questions, please let us know in the comments below.

 Please note: The information in this video relates to iPad 4 or better.